skyler-myers-db/databricks-demos/smart_factory_iot/README.md

   * The Gold table creates a business-level aggregate: the hourly average and max temperature for each device.
 This is what our analysts will use."
 2. **(Start the pipeline)**: Now, click the Start button on the DLT pipeline UI.
 3. **(Explain the DLT Graph)**: As it runs, a graph will appear.
 "This is one of the key monitoring features of DLT.
 You get a real-time, visual DAG of your pipeline.
 We can see the data flowing from Bronze to Silver to Gold.
 If I click on a table, I can see the record counts and, importantly, the data quality metrics from the expectations we defined."

+## Part 3: Demonstrating Fault Tolerance

+**(Talk Track)**: "Now for the critical part: what happens when things go wrong?
+A production pipeline must be fault-tolerant.
+Let's simulate two common issues: late-arriving data and schema changes."

+**Action 1: Simulate New Data (Demonstrates Checkpointing)**

+1. Run the original data generation notebook again

+**(Talk Track)**: "I've just dropped new files into our landing zone.
+Because this is a Triggered pipeline, it's not running right now.
+But DLT uses checkpointing to keep track of exactly which files it has processed.
+The next time the pipeline runs, it will automatically pick up only the new files, guaranteeing exactly-once processing without any manual intervention."

+**Action 2: Simulate a Schema Change (Demonstrates Schema Evolution)**

+1. Run the `data_generation_schema_change.py` file to generate a few more batches.
+This new data now has the `humidity_percent` field.

+**(Talk Track & Action):**

+1. "A data team's nightmare is an upstream schema change breaking the pipeline.
+Let's add a new humidity field to our source data and see what happens."
+2. Go back to the DLT Pipeline UI and click Start again.
+3. "Watch the pipeline graph.
+Auto Loader, which we configured in our Bronze table, detects this new column.
+It seamlessly evolves the schema of the table without failing the pipeline.
+The new humidity_percent column will now flow through to our Bronze table.
+This automatic schema evolution is a massive feature for operational stability."

+## Part 4: Monitoring & Alerting

+**(Talk Track)**: "Fault tolerance is about automatic recovery.
+Monitoring and alerting are about proactive awareness.
+Databricks provides tools for every persona, from engineers to analysts."

+**Action 1: Monitoring with Dashboards (for the Analyst)**